talmolab/dreem/README.md

 ## Step 2.1.
 Setup Config:

 The input into our training script is a `.yaml` file that contains all the parameters needed for training.
-Please checkout the `README` in `biogtr/training/configs` for a description of all the different parameters.
-We also provide an example config in `biogtr/training/configs/base.yaml` to give you an idea for how the config should look.
+Please checkout the [`README`](biogtr/training/configs/README.md) in `biogtr/training/configs` for a description of all the different parameters.
+We also provide an example config in [`biogtr/training/configs/base.yaml`](biogtr/training/configs/base.yaml) to give you an idea for how the config should look.
 In general, the best practice is to keep a single `base.yaml` file which has all the default arguments you'd like to use.
-Then you can have a second `.yaml` file which will override only those specific set of parameters when training.
+Then you can have a second `.yaml` file which will override only those specific set of parameters when training (for an example see [`biogtr/training/configs/params.yaml`](biogtr/training/configs/params.yaml)).

 ## Step 2.2 Train Model